 Once your purchase made, you must configure the wireless network.

 The installation cd key / card

-The security key (WEP or WPA) of your internet box, usually located on your box to rear or below in the manual of the box, or you can find the code in the settings of the internet box via internet.
+Your internet box's security key (WEP or WPA), usually located on your box to rear or below in the manual of the box, or you can find the code in the settings of the internet box via internet.

 The SSID (network name of your box) available in the manual or via Internet, in the settings section.